It also happens to be great advice for anyone looking to save more money. Here’s a checklist of what you need to do.

 Check Out your Checking Account

-You probably use your checking account more than any other financial account, but you might also being paying more for it than you should.
+You probably use your checking account more than any other financial account, but you might also maybe paying more for it than you should.
 The average monthly fee for a checking account at a brick-and-mortar bank account was $7 in 2018, according to WalletHub.
 That’s $84 a year and doesn’t count the out-of-network ATM and overdraft fees that many banks also charge.

 But most checking account fees are avoidable.
 If you’re paying a monthly service fee for checking, consider switching to another bank or a credit union, such as an online-only bank, that offers free checking.
 Be sure to choose a bank or a credit union with an ATM network that’s convenient to you (or one that rebates ATM fees.)